-Supporting education or research by leaving a gift in your Will (a bequest) is an incredible way to leave a legacy and create change beyond your lifetime.
+Supporting education or research by leaving a donation in your Will (a bequest) is an incredible way to leave a legacy and create change beyond your lifetime.

-You don't need to be wealthy to leave a bequest.
-Any amount will make an impact on the lives of our students and the work of our researchers.
+You don't need to be wealthy to leave a bequest — any amount can have a life-changing impact on our students and the work of our researchers.

 Simple ways to leave a bequest in your Will